rot256/git-ring/README.md

 - Linus Torvalds (torvalds).
 - Greg Kroah-Hartman (gregkh).

+More examples can be found in [the tests for the command-line utility](/tests.sh).

 ## Installation

 If you have a Go enviroment set up, then simply run: